Your Custom Text Here

 Awards and Recognition:

-• 2022 Dora Mavor Moore Award for Best New Play (shared with David Paquet) for the translation of Wildfire
+• 2022 Dora Mavor Moore Award for Best New Play (shared with David Paquet) for her translation of Wildfire

-• Rébecca Déraspe’s You Are Happy and Sébastien Harrisson’s From Alaska have been finalists for the Tom Hendry Awards
+• Her translations of Rébecca Déraspe’s You Are Happy and Sébastien Harrisson’s From Alaska have been finalists for the Tom Hendry Awards

 • Christian Bégin's After Me for Ruby Slippers Theatre received 2 Jessie Awards and 4 nominations, including Best Production